 In summary, we didn’t find the whole process overly difficult nor confusing.
 It will require some time and research but all in all the process shouldn’t really be an obstacle for most.
 As with all dealings in bureaucratic matters, patience and a positive attitude will help overcome obstacles in front of you.

-After I selected the doctor I wanted, according to his/her address and the reviews.
+After I selected the doctor I want according to his/her address and the reviews.
 I then had to call to ask if they can accept more patients.
 Calling is not easy, you have to be patient and never mind calling over and over as it will be busy or no one will answer for a while.
-Also each doctor works at certain hours so you have to check when they work as it changes from day to day.
-On even numbers day, they have certain working hours which differs from odd numbers days.
+Also each doctor works at certain hours so you have to check when they work as it changes every day.
+On even numbers day they have certain working hours which differs from odd number days.

 Finding the gynecologist was easy as after 3 days of calling they answered and they said they accept new patients so I went and registered.

-I will be talking more about my experience on the Podcast.
+I will be talking more about my experience in the Podcast.